mattwillsh/mattwillsh.github.com/source/_posts/2013-04-14-patching-openwrt-for-bt-fttc.markdown

 sharing: true
 categories: openwrt
 ---
-With the arrival of BT's Fibre-to-the-Cabinet (FTTC) offering, the telco moved aware from PPPoA as the default connection protocol to PPPoE, dropping PPPoA support.
-When using the provided BT Homehub 3, an MTU of 1500 is supported as per [RFC 4638](https://tools.ietf.org/html/rfc4638)
+With the arrival of BT's Fibre-to-the-Cabinet (FTTC) offering, the telco moved away from PPPoA as the default connection protocol to PPPoE, dropping PPPoA support.
+When using the provided BT Homehub 3, a MTU of 1500 is supported as per [RFC 4638](https://tools.ietf.org/html/rfc4638)
 , rather than the more usual 1492 bytes.
 Being able to use a MTU of 1500 bytes removes to need to use [MSS clamping](http://lartc.org/howto/lartc.cookbook.mtu-mss.html) to work around problems with Path MTU discovery but it can create other problems.
 Having a larger MTU improves efficiency  as more data can be transmitted in a single packet and there is less change of packet.
 So using a larger MTU is a no-brainer - or it would be if not for a couple of problems.
 <!-- more -->